Reduce loneliness and isolation

 Build connections with a Big Lunch

-In 2022, a whopping 17.2 million people brought their neighbours together by taking part in a Big Lunch.
-That’s 1 in 4 of the UK population!
-11.7 million people said they made new friendships as a result and 15.3 million people said The Big Lunch got people talking.
+In 2023, a whopping 14.1 million people brought their neighbours together by taking part in a Big Lunch.
+That’s 1 in 5 of the UK population!
 Often all it takes is a simple reason to bring people together – that might be a Big Lunch with the whole street, or simply inviting a neighbour in for a cuppa.

 Loneliness charities and support for loneliness